Web99-web/metaadvisor.eu/content/news/2026/04/09/5-dollar-wallet-trump-coin-mar-a-lago-dinner.md

 What makes this case interesting is not the size of the investment, but the context.
 The $TRUMP coin is not just another token — it carries an additional narrative.
 Top holders are expected to gain access to an exclusive event in Mar-a-Lago, including a meeting with Donald Trump.

+We already covered this in our story – [Trump Memecoin Surges Again: Mar-a-Lago Dinner Sparks New Crypto Wave](https://metaadvisor.eu/news/trump-memecoin-mar-a-lago-dinner-crypto-wave/)

 In that context, even a small entry takes on a different meaning.
 It is no longer just about potential profit — but about participating in a broader story that blends politics, marketing, and perception.

 {{< support1 >}}